-If you're looking for a torque wrench for small torque values a 1/4" or 3/8" drive model is often what you're looking at; if you're only needing to measure the torque on tightening bolts then a deflecting beam torque wrench is well worth considering.
-We're looking at a Warren and Brown deflecting beam torque wrench today that comes in either a 1/4" drive or 3/8" drive model - model 320500 or 310510.
+If you're looking for a torque wrench for small torque values a 1/4" or 3/8" drive model is often what you're looking for.
+If you're only needing to measure the torque on tightening bolts then a deflecting beam torque wrench is well worth considering as compared to the micrometer type, and it's the deflecting beam sort I'm looking at today.
+This Warren and Brown split beam torque wrench comes in either a 1/4" drive or 3/8" drive model - model 320500 (eBay US, eBay AU, ) or 310510.
 The product page is here.
 The wrench comes in a plastic case:

 In use the trigger mechanism is smooth and the click is easily audible above ambient room noise - depending on how noisy your workshop is, though, you may have to rely on the visual indication of it popping back out!
 The torque wrench is advertised as having all-steel construction and as "exceeding Australian standards".